ethanfeiza/ethanfeiza.github.io/_posts/2026-05-9-BayesianInference.md

 $$\small \mathcal{L}(\text{promote A}) = E[\max(\theta_B - \theta_A, 0)]$$

-We promote Treatment B when the expected loss falls below some acceptable threshold ε:
+We would only decide to promote Treatment B if the expected loss falls below some acceptable threshold ε:

 $$\small \mathcal{L}(\text{promote B}) < \varepsilon$$

+_For simplicity, we use a shared threshold ε since treatment A is already the incumbent treatment.
+We could technically introduce a separate ε for promoting an alternative depending on the experiment._

+Remember that **Frequentist** A/B testing should never allow early stopping in an experiment.
+The moment we break our commitment to the sample size, our false positive rate inflates and the results become unreliable.
+Under a **Bayesian** A/B test, we can stop as soon as the expected loss drops below ε.
+Whether it takes 100 or 1,000 sessions in the clinical drug experiment, the data will tell us once we've collected enough of it.